 Fees for reciprocal licenses vary by state, but on average you can expect to pay between $40 and $60 per application, although a few states charge up to $120.
 To see what states will offer reciprocal licensing privileges to Arkansas adjusters, visit our Arkansas Adjuster Reciprocity Map.
 At the bottom of the page, we also offer a downloadable guide to help you prioritize which reciprocal licenses you should get first.

-Arkansas grants reciprocal licenses to adjusters who are licensed their home state or adjusters who hold a Designated Home State (DHS) license, as long as the home or DHS state requires an examination.
+Arkansas grants reciprocal licenses to adjusters who are licensed their home state or adjusters who hold a Designated Home State (DHS) license.

 Arkansas Insurance Department Contact Information